drhsqlite/fossil-mirror/www/javascript.md

 WYSIWYG editor component in browsers, doubtless because it’s relatively straightforward to create one using JavaScript.

+_Graceful Fallback:_ Fossil’s lack of
-_Graceful Fallback:_ Unlike in the Fossil 2.11 and earlier days, there is no longer a script-free wiki editor mode.
-This is not from lack of desire, only because the person who wrote the new wiki editor didn’t want to maintain three different editors.
+a script-free wiki editor mode is not from lack of desire, but because the person who wrote the new wiki editor didn’t want to maintain three different editors.
 (New Ajaxy editor, old script-free HTML form based editor, and the old WYSIWYG JavaScript-based editor.)
 If someone wants to implement a `<noscript>` alternative to the